thermic effect of food

 When you eat, your body has to work to break down the food into its basic components, such as carbohydrates, proteins, and fats.
 This process requires energy, which is measured in calories.

+The thermic effect of food varies depending on the macronutrient composition of the meal.
+For example, protein has a higher thermic effect compared to carbohydrates and fats.
+This means that when you consume protein-rich foods, your body burns more calories during digestion and metabolism.
 Understanding the thermic effect of food is crucial because it can impact your overall energy balance and metabolism.
 By choosing foods with a higher thermic effect, you can potentially increase the amount of calories burned during digestion and support your weight loss or weight maintenance goals.

 How Does the Thermic Effect Affect Metabolism?